By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Activate the yeast: In a small bowl, dissolve 7g active dry yeast in 100ml lukewarm water.
-Let stand 5-10 minutes until foamy, signaling active fermentation.
+1. Activate the yeast: dissolve 7 g active dry yeast in 100 ml lukewarm water and rest 5–10 minutes until foamy.

-2. Mix the dough: In a large mixing bowl, combine all-purpose flour and sea salt.
-Make a well in the center, pour in the activated yeast mixture, remaining 225ml water, and 15ml olive oil.
-Stir gently until a shaggy dough forms.
+2. Mix the dough: combine flour and salt, add the yeast mixture, remaining 225 ml water, and olive oil.
+Stir to a shaggy mass.

 Tips for Success: Seasoning and Maintaining Your Baking Surface